-Today I’ll discuss my short investigation with vinegar and baking soda to see if it’s really good in unblocking slow-moving drains as some YouTubers Claim.
-The 2 ingredients are readily available and will have a bubbling reaction.
+Today I’ll discuss my short investigation with vinegar and baking soda to see if it’s perfect in unblocking slow-moving drains as some YouTubers Claim.
+The two ingredients are readily available and will have a bubbling reaction.

 Vinegar + Baking Soda = Sodium Acetate + Water

-When you add vinegar to Baking soda you’ll definitely create a bubbling mix.
-However, the bubbling is just producing Sodium Acetate + Water, which will not create a reliable deep cleaning.
+When you add vinegar to Baking soda, you’ll create a bubbling mix.
+However, the bubbling is just producing Sodium Acetate + Water, which will not do a reliable deep cleaning.

-Simply: With the vinegar plus Baking soda its mix will create just salt and water that will not help in creating the drain clog – you might just burn your resources.
+With the vinegar plus Baking soda, its mix will create just salt and water that will not help generate the drain clog – you might burn your resources.

 Avoid Vinegar plus Baking Soda

 When used separately, vinegar and baking soda are excellent home cleaning agents.
-For example, vinegar acts to remove odor and as a disinfectant while baking soda has amazing scrubbing power.
+For example, vinegar acts to remove odor and disinfectant, while baking soda has great scrubbing power.

-As noted above even though that the reaction will not get to the bottom of the drain clog and thus can’t clear it.
-I know that most “DIY experts” recommend the mixture but just leave it at just that.
+As noted above, even though e reaction will not get to the bottom of the drain clog, it can’t clear it.
+I know that most “DIY experts” recommend the mixture but leave it at just that.

 Alternatives – Boiled water, Dish Soap, Salt, Drain Snake

-However, for shower or bathtub clog, you’ll need to remove the hair, oil, and grease clog balls by snaking the drain.
+However, you’ll need to remove the hair, oil, and grease clog balls by snaking the drain for shower or bathtub clog.